• Free Tours

 Human towers (“castells”)

-Castells is the Catalan word for castles and Castellers are the people who form these incredible human towers up to 10 floors high.
+Castells is the Catalan word for castles, and Castellers are the people who form these incredible human towers up to 10 floors high.
 Like in architecture, there are many styles of towers: with 2, 3, or 5 people on each floor, as a single individual tower… The list goes on.
-Silently, listen for the music during its construction.
+Silently, listen out for the music during its construction.
 Its changing tune gives crucial information to the Castellers about what stage it is at.
 Once the child at the top raises a hand, then you can cheer out loud.
 The castle has been built!
 The next part is to deconstruct it floor by floor.
 Cheer louder!

 Castellers at the Festival of La Merce